Bill Text: HI SB1601 | 2025 | Regular Session | Amended

 (c) For a line of credit to qualify for participation in the condominium loan loss reserves program, a line of credit shall:

-(1) Be an account at a financial institution under which the financial institution agrees to lend money to a qualified condominium association from time to time to finance one or more condominium projects authorized under this chapter; and
+(A) Under which the community development financial institution agrees to lend money to a qualified condominium association from time to time to finance one or more condominium projects authorized under this chapter; and

 (2) To the extent possible, contain the same restrictions that are placed on a loan that is not a line of credit.

-(e) When enrolling a loan in the condominium loan loss reserves program, a participating financial institution may specify an amount to be covered under the condominium loan loss reserves program that is less than the amount allowed under section -12(b).
+(e) When enrolling a loan in the condominium loan loss reserves program, a participating community development financial institution may specify an amount to be covered under the condominium loan loss reserves program that is less than the amount allowed under section -12(b).

 § -14 Limitations on state contributions to reserve accounts.
 The maximum aggregate amount the authority may retain on deposit in a reserve account shall not exceed per cent of the aggregate outstanding principal balance of enrolled loans.
 The authority shall, on a regular basis, but not less than annually, withdraw from a reserve account any amounts in excess and deposit the amounts into the condominium loan revolving fund.